Step 1: Analyze individual repos (using the batch script)

 Resource: secrets (core/v1)

-Reader: odh-model-controller
+Reader: resource-controller

-Reader: model-registry-operator
+Reader: registry-operator

-Admin: opendatahub-operator
+Admin: platform-operator

 Service mesh